polytan02/yunohost_auto_config_basic/README.md

 * Please note that the files MUST be name key.pem and crt.pem and placed in the folder conf_ssl

-   ==> This script can be re-runned multiple times to add other domains
+   ==> This script can be re-runned multiple times to add other domains ==> A backup of the previous ssl keys is made each time and can be found in backup_ssl.
+This folder is located where the scripts are placed.

 5 - opendkim
 * Installs opendkim